MTG/makam-symbolic-phrase-segmentation/README.md

 Known Issues
 ------------------------------------------------------------------
-The current release outputs slightly different results compared to Barış Bozkurt's original code (i.e. minor boundary insertions and deletions).
+The current release outputs somewhat different results compared to Barış Bozkurt's original code (i.e. several boundary insertions and deletions).
 We will release the first stable release, as soon as this [issue](https://github.com/MTG/makam-symbolic-phrase-segmentation/issues/8) is fixed.

 Binaries
 ------------------------------------------------------------------